ByAUJay

 1. Uptime vs. freshness

-- Freshness SLOs: Contract “answer age” targets per feed (e.g., 95% of updates under X seconds, 99% under Y)—then enforce checks on updatedAt/confidence in your contracts. (docs.chain.link)
+- Freshness SLOs: Get specific about your “answer age” targets for each feed in your contract--like aiming for 95% of updates to come in under X seconds and 99% under Y seconds.
+Then, make sure to enforce checks on updatedAt/confidence levels right in your contracts.
+You can find additional guidance here: (docs.chain.link).

 2. Throughput and rate limits